CO-PRODUCTION MEETINGS

 • -

-1. The Parties agree that the FICG holds the rights to the logo of the call, project, competition, award, and/or named event, which may be modified if necessary.
-The use of said logo is subject to prior written authorization from the FICG.
+1. Both parties agree that the Guadalajara International Film Festival (FICG) will hold the rights to the logo for the call, project, competition, award, and/or event.
+The logo can be modified if necessary, but its use is reserved and requires written authorization from the FICG.

 1. Participation, awarding, selection, and/or exhibition of the project does not imply the existence of any labor, commercial, partnership, alliance, or joint venture relationship between the parties.
 Each party will maintain full independence and legal personality at all times, assuming the rights and obligations arising from independent legal acts before third parties.
 This shall not constitute a mandate, nor grant powers of representation of one party over the other, and participants may not present themselves as an agent, representative, proxy, or mandatary of the Guadalajara International Film Festival.